Pages from the book, "The Philosophy and Science of Health"--Dr.

 of this disease.
 In its beginnings, it became well known to physicians

-as Type II diabetes, insulin-resistant diabetes, insulin resistance,
+as Type II diabetes, insulin-resistant diabetes, insulin resistance, adult-onset

-adult-onset diabetes or, more rarely, hyperinsulinaemia.
+diabetes or, more rarely, hyperinsulinaemia.

-According to the American Heart Association, almost 50% of Americans
+According to the American Heart Association, almost 50% of Americans suffer

-in six-year-old children.
+children.

-Many degenerative diseases can be traced to a massive failure of the
+Many degenerative diseases can be traced to a massive failure of the endocrine

-as insulin-resistant diabetes.
-This basic underlying disorder is known
+diabetes.
+This basic underlying disorder is known to be a derangement

-to be a derangement of the blood-sugar control system by badly engineered
+of the blood-sugar control system by badly engineered fats and oils.
+It

-fats and oils.
-It is exacerbated and complicated by the widespread lack
+is exacerbated and complicated by the widespread lack of other essential

-consequences of these poisons.
+of these poisons.

 All fats and oils are not equal.
 Some are healthy and beneficial; many,